PMC announces MDCAT 2020 result (Check Result Here)

 Share

-LAHORE – The Pakistan Medical Commission on late Tuesday announced the result of the Medical and Dental College Admission Test (MDCAT) 2020.
+LAHORE – The Pakistan Medical Commission (PMC) on Tuesday announced the result of the Medical and Dental College Admission Test (MDCAT) 2020.

-As per the PMC announcement, at least 121,181 students attempted the entry test exam while 67,611 students passed.
+As per the PMC announcement, according to the calculations, at least 121,181 students attempted the entry test exam, while 67,611 students passed the MDCAT exam.

+Candidates who appeared in the MDCAT test can check their result through the PMC website.

 Official Announcement: The complete National MDCAT result is now available on the PMC website: https://t.co/vV1VZNsRWf.
 121,181 students attempted the MDCAT Exam.
 A total of 67,611 students passed the MDCAT Exam obtaining more than 60% marks.— Pakistan Medical Commission (@pmc_org) December 15, 2020